sighack/sighack.github.io/_posts/2018-01-12-programmatically-creating-seamless-patterns.md

 somehow be made to *bleed in* from the opposite one.

-The simplest approach I've found to achieving this consistently is to imagine our canvas as the center tile in a 3x3 grid of similar canvases.
+The simplest approach I've found to achieving this consistently is to imagine the canvas as the center tile in a 3x3 grid of similar canvases.

 With this in mind, the seamless effect can be achieved by ensuring that any shape that is drawn *is drawn across all nine of the canvases in the 3x3 grid*.